 Preserving SSI Benefits for Children with Disabilities

-During a hearing of the Human Resources Subcommittee, of which I am the ranking member, we discussed how children with disabilities would be affected by cuts to Supplemental Security Income, or SSI, benefits.
-You can watch my opening statement by clicking here.
+In the Ways & Means Human Resources Subcommittee, of which I am the ranking member, we often discuss how children with disabilities would be affected by cuts to Supplemental Security Income, or SSI, benefits.
 SSI benefits are available to help low-income families with children who suffer from severe physical or mental disabilities or blindness to meet their basic needs.
 Only about one-tenth of children with disabilities receive SSI, and the benefits—about $600 a month on average for families with little or no income—are modest.
 These benefits help offset the cost of caring for severely disabled children, as well as the impact of lost wages felt by parents addressing their child’s difficult impairments.
 SSI is particularly important in Texas, which has had more poor disabled children—about 130,000 --- receiving these benefits than any other State in the nation.
 As I said during this important hearing, “We can all agree on the need to improve and strengthen SSI outcomes, and I look forward to working on common-sense reforms.
 But we should reject any direct cuts in assistance to disabled children in the name of helping them.
 However great our nation’s fiscal challenges, we must not balance our budget on the backs of poor disabled children.”

 If you are interested in reading more about Rep. Doggett's work for children through education, please see the 'Protecting Education' section of this page, or simply click here: Protecting Public Education.